How do we keep our spirits up in a crisis?

 – Do you feel a loss of control?

-– If so, can you identify the breaches that are upsetting the balance of your building?
+– If so, can you identify the gaps destabilizing your structure?

 – What could you have done differently?